Bridging the time scales of single-cell and population dynamics: Results

 In \cite{2014-iyer-biswas-mz} we showed that the {\em single-cell} exponential growth rate (of stalked cell sizes), $k_{ {sc}}$, determines a condition-specific cellular unit of time.
 Thus, it governs all aspects of the stochastic dynamics of stalked-cell growth and division; in particular, its inverse is proportional to the mean division time, $\m_{\t}$, and it also determines the full distribution, $P(\t)$.
 Since we now find that $\m_{T_{q}}/\m_{\t}$ is also a constant, the implication is that the single-cell exponential growth time scale, $k_{ {sc}}^{-1}$, proportional to the population growth rate, $k$, governs {all} relevant timescales for growth, division {\em and differentiation}.
 Thus {\em all} timescales rescale proportionally, when external conditions are changed (see Fig.~\ref{fig-timescales}).
 The remarkable implication is that for any balanced growth condition of interest, a simple measurement of the population growth rate, $k$, when used to rescale the universal mean-rescaled distributions we have found (Fig.~\ref{fig-age-dist} and \cite{2014-iyer-biswas-mz}), together with the model, yields distributions of cell-division times, cell ages, and cell sizes.

 Moreover, we find that the population and single-cell exponential growth rates are approximately equal to each other for all temperatures in Fig.~\ref{fig-timescales}: $k_{ {sc}} \approx k$.
 The surprising implication of this observation is that the duration of the swarmer-to-stalked cell transition time is accounted for by the fact that cell numbers {\em double} in the time that cell sizes increase by a factor of {$1.8$}.
 This observation is consistent with swarmer cell sizes also increasing exponentially with time, with the same growth rate.
-However, this interpretation is speculative at this time.
+However, validation of this interpretation requires further experimentation.